thirtysix/TFBS_footprinting/README.md

 -  --tf_ids_file , -tfs  Optional: Location of a file containing a limited list of Jaspar TFs to use in scoring alignment (see sample file tf_ids.txt at https://github.com/thirtysix/TFBS_footprinting)
     [default: all Jaspar TFs]
 -  --target_species , -s
-    [default: "homo_sapiens"] - Target species (string), options are located at (https://github.com/thirtysix/T FBS_footprinting/blob/master/README.md#species).
+    [default: "homo_sapiens"] - Target species (string), options are located at (https://github.com/thirtysix/TFBS_footprinting/blob/master/README.md#species).
 Conservation of TFs across other species will be based on identifying them in this species first.
 -  --species_group , -g
     ("mammals", "primates", "sauropsids", or "fish")
     [default: "mammals"] - Group of species (string) to identify conservation of TFs within.
 Your target species should be a member of this species group (e.g.
     "homo_sapiens" and "mammals" or "primates").
 The
     "primates" group does not have a low-coverage version.
-Groups and members are listed at (https://github.com/t hirtysix/TFBS_footprinting/blob/master/README.md#speci es)
+Groups and members are listed at (https://github.com/thirtysix/TFBS_footprinting/blob/master/README.md#species)
 -  --coverage , -e  ("low" or "high") [default: "low"] - Which Ensembl EPO alignment of species to use.
 The low coverage contains significantly more species and is recommended.
 The primate group does not have a low-coverage version.
 -  --promoter_before_tss , -pb
     (0-100,000) [default: 900] - Number (integer) of nucleotides upstream of TSS to include in analysis